maikeleckelboom/seqlok-lab/packages/core/docs/architecture/07-seqlok-api-shape-rationale.md

 ### `spec`

-* Parameter and meter names
+- Parameter and meter names
-* Types (`f32`, `i32`, `bool`, `enum`, arrays)
+- Types (`f32`, `i32`, `bool`, `enum`, arrays)
-* Ranges, lengths, enum codec
+- Ranges, lengths, enum codec
-* Drives TypeScript types for controller/processor binding APIs
-* Has identity (structure + hash) used for compatibility checks
+- Drives TypeScript-level typing

+`spec` is a **semantic description** of the contract between controller and processor.
+It says _what_ the participants agree to, not _how_ it will be implemented in memory.

 ### `plan`

-* Plane byte lengths (PF32, PI32, PB, PU, MF32, MF64, MU32, MU, …)
-* Slot tables: which key lives in which plane at which offset
-* Lock placement and stride
-* Layout hash and meta used for validation
+- Pure, deterministic mapping from `spec` to byte layout
+- Assigns planes, offsets, lengths, alignment
+- Computes byte lengths by plane
+- Computes plane packing and order

+`plan` is a **blueprint**: a pure, serializable description of how the contract is projected into bytes.

+Requirements on `plan`:

+- Deterministic given a `spec`.
+- Independent of any actual memory resources.
+- Stable across processes, as long as versions match.

+The plan is the bridge between semantic types and raw memory.

 ### `backing`

-* Actual `SharedArrayBuffer` (contiguous SAB in the golden path) or other shared memory in advanced setups
-* Typed plane views and offsets mapped according to a given plan
-* No semantics: it is "just memory arranged like that plan"
+- Concrete memory (e.g. `SharedArrayBuffer`) sliced into typed planes
+- Implements the layout described by `plan`
+- Owns the actual `TypedArray` views

+`backing` is where the bytes live.

+Key properties:

+- Stays deliberately **dumb**: it does not know about `spec` or logical roles.
+- Only knows "planes", "offsets", and "lengths".
+- Agnostic to how those planes will be used (params vs meters).

 ### `handoff`

-* Version, hash, total bytes
+- Version, hash, total bytes
-* Plane byte lengths
+- Plane byte lengths
-* References to shared memory (e.g. a SAB)
+- References to shared memory (e.g. a SAB)
-* Purely structured data suitable for `postMessage` / structured clone
+- Purely structured data suitable for `postMessage` / structured clone
-* Enough information for another agent to safely reconstruct binding views without having the original `spec`
+- Enough information for another agent to safely reconstruct binding views without having the original `spec`

 ### `binding`

-* **Controller binding**
+- **Controller binding**

-  * Writer for Params; reader for Meters
+  - Writer for Params; reader for Meters.
-  * Enforces param range policies and SWMR on the controller side
+  - Enforces param range policies and SWMR on the controller side.

-* **Processor binding**
+- **Processor binding**

-  * Reader for Params; writer for Meters
+  - Reader for Params; writer for Meters.
-  * Enforces seqlock coherence and SWMR on the processor side
+  - Enforces seqlock coherence and SWMR on the processor side.

+- **Observer binding (v0.2.0+)**

+  - Reader for Params; reader for Meters.
+  - Read-only role for HUDs, inspectors, logging, and telemetry.
+  - Uses the same seqlock protocol and coherence policies, but exposes only snapshot/within-style APIs.

 Binding objects are the only sanctioned way to touch shared memory in normal code.